 The unified international classification system of education (ISCED) has been developed by the Educational, Scientific and Cultural Organisation of the United Nations (UNESCO) with the aim of facilitating the comparison of educational statistics and indicators of various countries by implementing unified and internationally accepted characterizations.
 Each qualification is classified to a certain thematic field on this basis.
 More information is available about the unified international classification system of ISCED here.

-With the help of the webpage, an interested user can assess in what scientific field it is worth to engage in further studies on the basis of his/her present qualifications and competences.
-Also, the principles and possibilities of qualification frameworks and the guidance documents of the EQF National Coordination Point can be unravelled.
+With the help of the register, an interested user can assess in what scientific field it is worth to engage in further studies on the basis of his/her present qualifications and competences.
+Also, the principles and possibilities of qualification frameworks and the guidance documents of the EQF National Coordination Point are available.

-The database of qualifications on a European level is available at the following website: Learning opportunities and qualifications in Europe (LOQ or Ploteus).
+The database of qualifications on a European level is available on the Europass website.

 In 2014, the government accepted the classification of qualifications regarding public education, vocational training and higher education to HuQF levels.
 In 2015, the European Commission approved the HuQF, the levelling of qualifications into the HuQF and the verification of referencing the HuQF to the EQF through its advisory group.